 Now you have a positive image.
-You could print this as is, but chances are your tonal range leaves something to be desired.
+You could print this as is, but chances are your tonal range could use some improvement.

-Next, go to the Levels adjustments. $\triangleright$
+Next, go to the Levels adjustments. \rightarrow

 ■ This histogram window will open.
 The graph will look different, depending on your image.
 Move the small black triangle until it is directly beneath the left-most end of the graph.
 Move the white triangle directly beneath the right end of the graph.
 This sets the black and white points of the image.
 If you have checked "Preview," you'll see the changes immediately.